 Anyone who is, or who has been married knows that it isn't easy.
 It isn't the fairytale books and movies would have you believe that it is.
 But, it is wonderful and it is worth it.
 As the years go by and you wake up each morning next to that person you pledged to spend the rest of your life with, things can begin to seem monotonous.
 You may find yourself feeling complacent even.
 However, that doesn't mean your marriage is doomed.
 It doesn't even necessarily mean that anything is wrong.
 It can simply mean that you need to shake things up a bit.

-When we are dating, we are trying every day to things just right.
+When we are dating, we are trying every day to do things just right.
 We don't want to do anything to upset or scare away that special someone.
 We dress up, we go out, we laugh, we listen to each other's stories.
-Everything seems to be tinted with rose colored glasses.
-After we've been married for a while, however, life gets in the way and many of those aspects of dating fall to the wayside.
+Everything seems to be tinted with rose-colored glasses.
+After we've been married for a while, however, life gets in the way, and many of those aspects of dating fall to the wayside.